cyral-quickstart/quickstart-sidecar-cloudformation-ec2/README.md

     * Enter a suitable `Stack name`, then fill the parameters `SidecarId`, `ControlPlane`, `ClientId` and `ClientSecret` with the information from the `Cyral Templates` option in the `Deployment` tab of your sidecar details.
-    * Fill the parameters `VPC` and `Subnets` with an existing VPC and subnet that can connect to the database you plan to protect with this sidecar.
+    * Fill the parameters `VpcId` and `Subnets` with an existing VPC and subnets that allows network connectivity with the Cyral control plane (outbound HTTPS and gRPC traffic using port `443`) and with the database you plan to protect with this sidecar.
-    * Set parameters `AssociatePublicIpAddress=true` and `LoadBalancerScheme='internal'`
+    * Set parameters `AssociatePublicIpAddress=true` and `LoadBalancerScheme='internet-facing'`
     to deploy a public sidecar.
     * Click `Next`, follow the remaining steps of the wizard acknowledging the capabilities requested and confirm the stack creation.